(Pocket-lint) - Google has had a wide range of video and chat solutions over the years, many discontinued and many

 Google Duo was announced in 2016 as an equivalent to Apple's FaceTime, pushed as a person-to-person video calling app.
-It has a much more personal feel to it than Hangouts or Meet.
-You can access Duo on duo.google.com.
+It had a much more personal feel to it than Hangouts or Meet, and gained some popularity as an alternative to WhatsApp video calling.

-Google Duo will let you place voice or video calls to contacts via phone numbers or email addresses.
-You can leave video messages for those who can't answer those calls, which makes it very different to Hangouts and Meets.
-There's no support for text messaging or screen sharing like you get in Meet.
+Google Duo let you place voice or video calls to contacts via phone numbers or email addresses.
+You could leave video messages for those who can't answer those calls, which differentiated it from Hangouts and Meets.

-Although it's principally designed for person-to-person calling, Duo will support groups up to 12 people.
-There's a low light mode that will boost your video using AI and Google has announced new video codecs to improve the quality of Duo video calls.
-It also supports AR functions for callers to use.
+There was a low light mode that will boost your video using AI and Google has announced new video codecs to improve the quality of Duo video calls.
+It also supported AR functions for callers to use.

-Duo also has a feature called Knock Knock, which is where your video is shown to the person you are calling when the phone is ringing.
-It's like having someone at your door.
+Duo also had a feature called Knock Knock, which is where your video is shown to the person you are calling when the phone is ringing.
+Much like having someone at your door.

-Google Duo is available in a browser, and in Android and iOS apps.
+Google Duo was available in a browser, and in Android and iOS apps.
 It's available on the same platforms but has been rebranded as Google Meet.

-Google Duo is free, you just need a Google account.
+Google Duo was free, you just needed a Google account.

 Which is the best for you?

-Hangouts survives as an odd overlap in the middle.
+Hangouts still survives, but only just.
 With the name dropped from Meet and Chat, Hangouts is now just the preserve of non-Workspace users, i.e., those with a Google account.
 It's still able to make group video calls and group chats from one app, but the experience isn't as refined as either other solution.
-It really does feel as though Hangouts has had its day and users will be streamlined into the other two services at some point in the future.
+While there's no confirmed date for the closure of Hangouts, we suspect it will happen during 2022.